-Hypothecation means offering an asset as a collateral security to the lender whereby the ownership lies with a lender and the possession is enjoyed by the borrower.
-In a case of default by the borrower, the lender can exercise his ownership rights to seize the asset.
+Hypothecation means offering an asset as collateral security to the lender.
+Herein, the ownership lies with a lender and the borrower enjoys the possession.
+In the case of default by the borrower, the lender can exercise his ownership rights to seize the asset.

 It is usually done in a case of movable assets, for creating the charge against collateral for the loan given.
 Under hypothecation, the possession of the security remains with the borrower itself.
 Hence, if the borrower defaults on payments, the lender would have to first take possession of the security (asset under hypothecation) and then sell the asset to recover dues.
 Sometimes a bank or financial institution puts the already pledged asset as collateral for borrowing from another bank is called rehypothecation.

 Example of Hypothecation

 In the case of vehicle loans, the vehicle remains with the borrower but the same is hypothecated to the bank/ financer.
 If there is any default by the borrower, the bank takes possession of the vehicle after giving notice and then sells the same.
 The loan account is credited with the sales proceeds of the asset to recover the dues towards the principal amount and interest amount.
 Any balance left thereafter shall be given back to the borrower.
 Apart from vehicles, hypothecation can be done for stocks and bills receivables.

 Though pledge seems similar to hypothecation as both are types of charge created on movable assets; there lie some differences between pledge, hypothecation, and mortgage.
 Let us look at the differences to get a better idea of these terms.

 Pledge V/s Hypothecation

 The possession of the asset remains with the lender in case of a pledge; while it remains with the borrower in case of hypothecation.
 Common examples include the gold loan in case of pledge and vehicle loan in case of hypothecation.
 Read a detailed article on Pledge vs Hypothecation vs Lien vs Mortgage vs Assignment.